WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/did-gentle-intro.md

 IN PROGRESS

 The BTCR hackathon in July was my first exposure to DIDs and DDOs.
-I wrote this very introductory document to help consolidate my understanding of DIDs.
+I wrote this very introductory document to help consolidate my understanding.
 Because my understanding of DIDs/DDOs is largely restricted to BTCR (and relatively new at that), details may be wrong.
 But I hope it will provide others with a more user-friendly intro to the [DID spec](https://w3c-ccg.github.io/did-spec/).

 ## Motivation